Skip to Content

 Morning: Start your day by taking a speedboat to the Cham Islands, a picturesque UNESCO-listed biosphere reserve.
 I strongly suggest exploring the island’s fascinating marine life through a guided diving tour before leaving but if you want to just relax and enjoy the beautiful nature, that’s fine too.

 Afternoon: Try some seafood and relax on one of the island’s beaches.
-Don’t miss visiting at least a couple of the local fishing villages and the Cham Islands Marine Museum.
+Don’t miss visiting the Cham Islands Marine Museum and one or more of the neighboring fishing villages for a slice of authentic rulra life.

-Late Afternoon: Go back to Hoi An and spend the rest of your day relaxing, trying some street food, or perhaps even doing some last-minute shopping in the Old Town.
+Late Afternoon: Go back to Hoi An and spend the rest of your day relaxing, trying some street food, or go shopping in Old Town.

 How Many Days In Hoi An?
 A 7-Day Itinerary